auth0/docs/articles/microsites/call-api/call-api-native-mobile-app.md

 ::: whats-next
   * Auth0 offers many ways to personalize your user's login experience and customize tokens using [rules](/rules) and [hooks](/hooks).
-  * If you are building your own API and you want to secure the endpoints using Auth0, see [Protect My API](/microsites/protect-api/protect-api).
+  * If you are building your own API and you want to secure the endpoints using Auth0, see [Protect Your API](/microsites/protect-api/protect-api).
-  * If you need to add login to your own native/mobile app, learn how at: [Add Login to My Native/Mobile App](/microsites/add-login/add-login-native-mobile-app).
+  * If you need to add login to your own native/mobile app, learn how at: [Add Login to Your Native/Mobile App](/microsites/add-login/add-login-native-mobile-app).
 :::